 HOW DO I HELP MY STUDENT PREPARE FOR FORMAL RECRUITMENT?

 You're in the right spot!
-Have your student study the "Recruitment Process" tab of this site and make sure they fill out the Recruitment Registration form completely by September 22nd.
-Remind them not to stress about the outfits or superficial stereotypes,and it's important for them to be their most genuine self.
+Have your student study the "Recruitment Process" tab of this site and make sure they fill out the Recruitment Registration form completely by September 17th.
+Remind them not to stress about the outfits or superficial stereotypes, and it's important for them to be their most genuine self.
 UCSB practices a values-based recruitment, meaning we just want to get to know them in order to help them find their perfect home away from home.

-Nope, though references are a common practice amongst Panhellenic councils nationwide, UCSB does not at all require a reference in order to participate in formal recruitment.
+Nope, though references are a common practice amongst Panhellenic councils nationwide, UCSB Panhellenic does not collect references in order to participate in formal recruitment.

 SHOULD I NEED TO REPORT AN INCIDENT, WHO DO I TALK TO?

-FOR MORE INFORMATION PLEASE REFER TO THE OFFICE OF STUDENT LIFE WEBSITE:
+FOR MORE INFORMATION PLEASE REFER TO THE STUDENT ENGAGEMENT AND LEADERSHIP (SEAL) OFFICE WEBSITE: